tedneward/VSLive-AngularHOL/README.md

 First, we need to add Routing, which is (almost) entirely in the AppModule.

 * *Modify AppModule class.* Import `RouterModule` and `Routes` from `@angular/router`.
 Next, add a const global field `appRoutes`, of type `Routes`.
 In the "imports" array in the NgModule metadata decorator, use `RouterModule`'s `forRoot` method (passing in `appRoutes`) to import the necessary components into the module.
-(By convention, simply call that method inside the array, right alongside `BrowserModule` and `FormsModule`.)
+(By convention, simply call `forRoot` inside the array, right alongside `BrowserModule` and `FormsModule`.)

 * *Add the 'jokes' route.* In the `appRoutes` array, add a JSON literal that consists of two fields: 'path', set to "jokes", and 'component', set to "JokeListComponent".

 * *Temporarily pass the Joke database through the route.* Since the JokeListComponent currently expects to receive an "Array<Joke>" (or Joke[]) passed in via an @Input tag, but we won't be explicitly using the tag once we start routing, we need to add a third field (called `data`) to the JSON literal.
-This array should be one element in size, a JSON object with one field, `jokes`, which in turn points to an array of Jokes.
+This array should be one element in size, a JSON object with one field, `jokes`, which points to an array of Jokes.
 This array should (for now) be the "database" we established in AppComponent--you can either make the field in AppComponent public and static, import AppComponent and use it here directly, or move the whole collection of Joke objects we created in AppComponent directly here.
 (We won't use the AppComponent to store the database anymore after this, in fact.)

 > **NOTE:** If it feels a little weird that we keep shuffling around the way we get the Joke data, don't be alarmed.
 In truth, these are all temporary measures until we establish the JokeService--which is the Angular-approved way of obtaining data--in the next lab.
 In a non-teaching project, we would set up the JokeService first, and wire it up to hand back the in-memory array until we were ready to access an HTTP endpoint for the data.
 That service would then be dependency-injected into any component that needed it, such as the JokeListComponent in this particular case.
 (And, again, we will do exactly that in the next lab.)
 Fortunately, moving the data around like this helps demonstrate several of the different mechanisms that Angular offers for using/storing collections of objects and/or data, so the exercise is not an entire waste of time.